Manchild (Sabrina Carpenter song)

-"Manchild" is a song by American singer Sabrina Carpenter and the lead single from her seventh studio album Man's Best Friend (2025).
-She co-wrote and co-produced the song with Jack Antonoff while Amy Allen provided additional songwriting.
-It was released on June 5, 2025, through Island Records.
-The accompanying music video was released on June 6.

-The song was described as a country-influenced pop and synth-pop track with a disco-like energy and upbeat melodies.
-Lyrically, Carpenter uses the song to criticize an ex-boyfriend, describing him as "stupid, slow, useless, and incompetent."
+"Manchild" is a song by American singer Sabrina Carpenter, released on June 5, 2025, through Island Records as the lead single from her seventh studio album, Man's Best Friend (2025).
+Co-written and co-produced by Carpenter and Jack Antonoff, with additional songwriting by Amy Allen, the track is a blend of country pop, bubblegum pop, pop rock, and synth-pop, featuring country influences and a disco-inspired energy.
+Lyrically, the song is a pointed critique of an ex-boyfriend, characterized by Carpenter as "stupid, slow, useless, and incompetent."

-"Manchild" has charted at number one in Ireland, the United Kingdom, and the United States and reached the top ten in Australia, Canada, Lebanon, New Zealand, the Philippines, Portugal, and Singapore, as well as the top twenty in Austria, Germany, Iceland, Malaysia, the Netherlands, Norway, Sweden, and the United Arab Emirates.
+The song was a commercial success, debuting at number one in the United States, Ireland, and the United Kingdom, while peaking at number two on the Billboard Global 200.
+It further reached the top ten in markets including Australia, Canada, and New Zealand, and the top twenty across much of Europe and Southeast Asia.
+"Manchild" earned four nominations at the 68th Grammy Awards, including Record of the Year, Song of the Year, Best Pop Solo Performance, and Best Music Video.

 Release and promotion

 On June 2, 2025, Carpenter shared a cryptic Instagram post hinting at the release of new music.
 The singer released a teaser video showing her standing on the side of a road wearing Daisy Dukes, holding out for a truck to drive her home.
 At the end of the otherwise silent clip, she can be heard saying "oh boy".
 That same day, billboards appeared across the United States featuring references tied to a new project.
 The billboards featured various lines from the upcoming song.

 Carpenter officially announced the song on June 3 on her social media, accompanied by the caption "this one's about you".
 She also shared the artwork, a snapshot taken from the trailer video.
 It depicts the singer hitchhiking on the side of the road, wearing a white button-down shirt, with the song title in yellow font on the right side.
 Upon announcing the song, it was made available for purchase on a clear transparent 7-inch vinyl, featuring a B-side track titled "Inside of Your Head When You've Just Won an Argument with a Man".
 To support the release, fans hosted a drive-in theater experience in New York City on June 6, paying homage to the "cinematic" feel of the project's rollout.